Hoodlum (film): Soundtrack

 A soundtrack containing hip hop and R&B music was released on August 12, 1997 by Interscope Records.
 It peaked at #94 on the Billboard 200 and #23 on the Top R&B/Hip-Hop Albums.

 Reception

 The film received mixed reviews from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 43% based on 21 reviews.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Critic Roger Ebert noted that "the film is being marketed as a violent action picture, and in a sense, it is" and that director Bill Duke having made "a historical drama as much as a thriller, and his characters reflect a time when Harlem seemed poised on the brink of better things, and the despair of the postwar years was not easily seen on its prosperous streets."

-It was also criticized for many historical inaccuracies.
+It was also criticized for many historical inaccuracies including the claim that Thomas E. Dewey took bribes.